 - R-R Interval (heart rate variability) – in layman’s terms, R-R interval is the time between blood pulses (or ECG beats), and generally the more varied the time between beats, the better.
-R-R interval analysis can be used as an indicator of stress levels and various cardiac issues, among other things.
+R-R interval analysis can be used as an indicator of stress levels and various cardiac issues, such as arrhythmia among other things.

 - Blood pressure – most people are very familiar with blood pressure as an indicator of cardiovascular health, but most people don’t know that some of the most advanced technologies today can assess blood pressure using PPG sensor signals.

 - Cardiac efficiency – this is another indicator of fitness that typically measures how efficiently your heart works to take one step.
 This serves as a proxy for how hard your heart would have to work to do more challenging exercises like running or cycling.

 You can see below a simplified PPG signal and where each of the biometrics is measured within that signal.

 Wearable devices are taking all shapes and sizes these days, including wrist bands, smartwatches, audio earbuds, medical devices, hearing aids and many more.
 Since OHRM is becoming a requirement for almost all wearables, you need to make sure the OHRM technology you select for your device can be deployed in multiple form factors without having to completely go back to the drawing board.

 All of those wearable form factors are being used in a wide variety of use cases and applications today.
 We typically see three primary scenarios: